The 17 Best Things to do in Denali National Park

 The infamous Denali Fat Truck crossing a lake

 Now THIS is an outlandish tour.
-I still remember the first time I saw one of these vehicles at the gas station - I had to do a double take, then a double take again!
+I still remember the first time I saw one of these vehicles at the gas station - I had to do a double take, then double take again!
 Before the bus from “Into the Wild” was moved to a museum in Fairbanks, tourists would frequently get themselves lost, stuck, or killed trying to reach it.
 To respond to this, the sheriff got one of these fat trucks as a search and rescue vehicle.
 Since the bus was moved, there hasn’t been much need for its original purpose.
 Now he takes travelers on tours to show off what the fat truck can do!

 5. Go on a Denali Survival Tour